concreap/md-2025-challenges/week1/engineering/README.md

 1. Commit your completed backend and frontend code to separate GitHub repositories.
 2. Ensure your `README.md` file is clear and concise.
 3. Invite `@braveredemptive` to your backend and frontend repositories.
 The link to your frontend repository should be included in the backend's `README.md`.
+4. Ensure your submission entry is logged into this [Google Doc](https://docs.google.com/document/d/1ifYuyImVk_ckOOLXZ68TOS3UfAxJ1rzpu_7hdATbtzY/edit?usp=sharing) provided for submission.
-4. Deadline for submission is Friday, 11:59 PM
+5. Deadline for submission is Friday, 11:59 PM
-5. Submissions are due by the end of the week.
+6. Submissions are due by the end of the week.
 Late submissions will not be reviewed.